UrbanIntelligence/CS586-DS504-Spring2024/project3/README.md

 ###### Evaluation Process:

 We will use an evaluation.py script to assess the functionality of your code.
 This script, designed to test your code's image generation capabilities, will be run using a sample dataset.
-For your convenience and to aid in your preparation, a sample of the evaluation.py script is made available.
+A sample of the evaluation.py script is made available.

 ###### Flexibility with the Sample Code: